Deeksha-Mane/Basic_Projects/README.md

 # 🌱 Basic Projects

 Welcome to my little corner of experimentation and learning!
-This repo contains some of my early frontend projects — built using **HTML, CSS, Bootstrap 5 and JavaScript** — each one helping me explore something new.
+This repo contains some of my early frontend projects — built using **HTML, CSS, Bootstrap 5, JavaScript and TypeScript** — each one helping me explore something new.

 ---